Karuna Vee Beyvafa

 Karuna Vee Beyvafa is a 2009 Maldivian drama film directed by Ali Seezan.
 Produced by Hassan Nooraddheen under C-Xanal Movies, the film stars Niuma Mohamed, Ali Seezan and Nadhiya Hassan in pivotal roles.

 Plotline

 A happily married couple, Shimla Ali (Niuma Mohamed) and Imran Mohamed (Ali Seezan) deal with the unfortunate news of Shimla's infertility.
-She suggests Imran to marry another woman to fulfill his father's dream of having a grand-child.
+She suggests Imran to marry another woman to fulfill his father's dream of having a grandchild.
 Imran storms off with anger and assured he will not marry anyone else.
 Desperately, Shimla begged her best-friend, Fathimath Rishmy (Nadhiya Hassan) to enter Imran's life as his second wife which she declined.
 However, as a favor for a friend in need, Rishmy later agreed to move on with the plan while keeping their friendship as a secret.